aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 - **Period**: Runs every day at midnight PST
 - **Implementation**: Video Streams are currently YouTube streams so a Google API key (Firebase key is used) is needed in order to fetch the details of each video.

-  Video Checks based on YouTube API response:

-  - Video is not public.
-  - Video hasn't been uploaded or processed yet (not available).
-  - Video is not embeddable.
-  - Video is not a live stream.
-  - Video is live stream but it hasn't started yet.
-  - Video is live stream but it ended.

-  Other checks:

-  - Video URL is not in the correct embeddable format
-  - Video does not exists

 All errors are reported on the stdout and on the slack bot `Video Stream Alerter`.
 To report the error on slack a bot api key and a target channel are needed.
 For more details about message formating in Slack visit https://api.slack.com/reference/surfaces/formatting

 Also all functions are reporting any runtime exceptions on Slack using the same bot.